Goal: Go from ZERO to 10,000 “real” engaged followers (average engagement between 7-10% per post) on Instagram.

 Why Rank in the Top Nine Spots on Instagram

 You can FOLLOW hashtags, just like you follow people, as of December, 2017.
-People can see your content show up in their feed if they are following a hashtag you rank for.
+People (Such as Unemployed Influencer) can see your content show up in their feed if they are following a hashtag you rank for.
 Also, people search hashtags for content that inspires them, entertains them, educates them, or that they want to repost to their own account.

 Example of hashtag I'm following: